openmrs/packmap/README.md

 const packmap = require("packmap");

 const options = {
+  // required
+  outdir: "dist",

+  // required
+  package: "path/to/package.json",

+  // optional
+  overrideMap: "path/to/override-map.json",

-  outdir: "dist", // defaults to dist
+  // optional - defaults to process.cwd()
+  cwd: "./subdir",

-  package: "path/to/package.json", // defaults to package.json
+  // optional - defaults to not logging any packmap info messages.
-  overrideMap: "path/to/override-map.json"
+  // The log function can be used to pipe the logged output of packmap to
+  // whatever you'd like it to (stdout, other file, something else). log(message) {
+    console.log(message);
+  }
 };

 packmap(options)